Professor John SchadProfessor

 I recently completed almost five years as Research Director, followed by three as Head of Department.

 Having supervised several PhD students to successful completion, I welcome research proposals in any of my areas of interest, including creative writing.
+Three of my current PhDs are AHRC funded, and a fourth has both a Lancaster Scholarhip and SSHRC Funding from Candaa.

 - ‘Critical essays rarely merit description as creative acts , one exception to that rule is the work of John Schad’ (Mark Knight in Literature and Theology)